The Clown (2011 film)

 The Clown (O Palhaço) is a 2011 Brazilian comedy-drama film.
 It is the second feature film directed by Selton Mello, who also stars as the protagonist.

 The film follows the story of the father and son Benjamin and Valdemar, who work as clowns Pangaré and Puro Sangue, running the country roads together with the Circus Hope troupe.
 The clown Benjamin, however, is in crisis.
 He thinks that he is not funny anymore.

-The film was selected as the Brazilian entry for the Best Foreign Language Oscar at the 85th Academy Awards.
+The film was selected as the Brazilian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but was not nominated.

 Plot

 The film tells the story of Benjamin and Valdemar, father and son known as the clowns Pangaré and Puro Sangue.
 They make their living traveling the country with Circus Hope, without a fixed address, no neighbors, and no ID.

 The drama begins when Pangaré, tired of life on the road, feels that he is no longer a funny clown, awakening a lifelong dream of having a place to live and a social security number, proof of residence, and an identity card.